MWein/CSC-478-Project-API/documentation.md

 **Protocol**: POST

 **Description**: Returns a list of all users in the database.
-Passwords, tokens, and timestamps are not returned for security purposes.
+Passwords and tokens are not returned for security purposes.

+excludeInactive: If set to true, only active users will be returned.
+signedIn: If set to false, all users will be returned.
+If true, only signed in users will be returned.
+Note: Timestamp is the time of the last action performed by the user.
+The user is automatically logged out after 15 minutes of inactivity.

 **Permissions**: Admin